Get

 cockapoo sitting on grass

-Image Credit: shaymen99, Pixabay
+Image Credit By: shaymen99, Pixabay

 How the Apricot Cockapoo Gained Popularity

 The breed gained popularity in the 60s shortly after it was discovered.
-People couldn’t resist the adorable pups with their unique coat types, teddy bear look, and affectionate temperament.
+People couldn’t resist the adorable pups with their unique coat types, teddy bear looks, and affectionate temperament.
 Their popularity never declined and has seen a steady incline.
 Even celebrities jump at the chance of owning one of these wonderful companions.

 The Apricot Cockapoo is extremely popular because of the unique shade of the coat.
 It takes a skilled breeder to breed the right dogs to get the apricot color result.
 The apricot and red color of the Cockapoo are easily confused, with the apricot having more of an orange tint.